 No matter your environment, it is important to verify that all items have been counted.
-Using a physical marking, like green dots on each rack or shelf is an easy way to accomplish this.
+If you're not using an inventory management solution, using a physical marking, like green dots on each rack or shelf is an easy way to accomplish this.

 Counting in pairs provides two sets of eyes on what is being counted and allows one person to move items and the other person to count even if you are scanning each item.

 It’s important to count quickly, without rushing, so that you can reconcile the counts with your NetSuite inventory balances.
 If you encounter a large variance, these items should be grouped into very small counts (or a count for each item) and given to a different employee to conduct a recount.